-Damon Point State Park Trail is a 3.2 mile loop trail located near Ocean Shores, WA and is good for all skill levels.
+Damon Point State Park Trail is a 3.2 mile loop trail located near Ocean Shores, Washington and is good for all skill levels.
 The trail is primarily used for hiking, walking, and birding and is accessible year-round.

 I am so happy I took this trail.
 The view was amazing!
 I couldn't get enough.